jeffpar/pcjs.v1/_posts/2017-11-05-introducing-programmable-calculator-dot-js.md

 pages of how `OR gate 515 is responsive to the DISP and REL HOLD signals` or how `NAND gate 468 is responsive to the MSKΦ signal from gates 220 received via inverter 434`, my eyes would quickly glaze over while reading much of that material.

+Sadly, HrastProgrammer's work is closed-source.
+His [FAQ](http://www.hrastprogrammer.com/faq.htm) summarizes his opinion of open-source projects:

+	Yes, what about it?
+From time to time, I receive a request to release them as open-source.
+Sometimes it sounds like I SHOULD DO THIS because it is to be expected.
+Well, I SHOULD do only what I WANT to do.
+And I DON'T WANT to release anything as open-source because I have no reason to do this.
+Except in a few rare cases, I don't like this open-source concept at all so I will not participate.
+All my emulators will be closed-source forever.
+Don't waste your and my time asking such questions.

+We know from a handful of blog posts that HrastProgrammer originally decided to use a hand-edited version of the TI-57 ROM, extracted from one or more of the TI-57 patents, and that he probably made a number of useful corrections which we'll never know about.
+In the most recent version of his [TI-57E](http://www.hrastprogrammer.com/ti57e/index.htm) emulator, he probably switched to the transcribed ROM that Sean Riddle originally produced (see below), but we know that that ROM had at least 4 errors.
+Did HrastProgrammer find those errors and silently correct them?
+The bottom line is that, while the HrastProgrammer emulator appears to work fine, its history, overall accuracy, and most importantly, its contribution to a greater understanding of TI-57 hardware, is murky at best.

-Fortunately, the patents were also filled with lots of useful diagrams, instruction decoding tables, and even object code listings of the chip's entire 2K ROM.
+My only choice was to go down the same road that HrastProgrammer travelled and pore over those TI patents.
+They are definitely valuable historical documents, filled with detailed diagrams, instruction decoding tables, and object code listings of the chip's entire 2K ROM.
 Unfortunately, as several people before me had found, the ROM listings in nearly every one of the *nine* patents were all slightly different, no doubt because they had all been typed by hand (with [one possible exception](/devices/ti57/rom/#dump-of-rom-generated-from-us-pat-no-4125867)).
 Given all the obvious errors (invalid digits, excessive digits, and missing digits), it was all but certain that the listings also contained numerous non-obvious errors.

-One enterprising person, [Sean Riddle](http://seanriddle.com/tms1500.html), had carefully scrutinized the ROM portion of a [Decapped TMS-1500 Chip](/devices/ti57/images/TI-57-ROM.png) and created a "transcript" of all the ROM bits.
+One enterprising person, [Sean Riddle](http://seanriddle.com/tms1500.html), had carefully scrutinized the ROM circuits of a [Decapped TMS-1500 Chip](http://seanriddle.com/ti57rombits.jpg) and created a "transcript" of all the ROM bits.
-To get some idea of how tedious that process is, here's a fragment of the ROM image:
+To get some idea of how tedious that process is, here's a small section of that ROM image:

 ![TI-57 ROM Image](/devices/ti57/images/TI-57-ROM.png)